New SAM Registration

 Search for Contracts

-USFCR charges for Full Service Registration, which includes a dedicated case manager to physically process government registration paperwork on the client’s behalf.
-The Government offers registration forms for free at SAM.gov but SAM.gov will not physically process these forms for the client.
-All Fees Paid to USFCR are for the filing of government paperwork on a client’s behalf, saving the entity time and ensuring accurate filings.
+US Federal Contractor Registration is a third-party registration firm who charges to complete a Full Service System for Award Management (SAM) Registration.
+Our service includes a dedicated case manager to physically process the SAM paperwork on the client’s behalf.
+The Government offers free registration forms at SAM.gov, but SAM will not physically process the forms for a client.
+All fees paid to US Federal Contractor Registration are for the filing of government paperwork on a client’s behalf, saving the entity time and ensuring complete and accurate filings.

-The United States Federal Government is the world’s largest purchaser of goods and services, spending over $536 Billion during FY 2011.
-Legislation such as the American Reinvestment and Recovery Act and the Small Business Act help to create equal opportunities for small businesses to participate in federal procurement.
-The Federal Government is required to set aside at least 23% of all contracting dollars exclusively for small businesses.
+The United States Federal Government spent over $400 Billion during the 2014 fiscal year.
+Legislation such as the Small Business Act and the American Reinvestment & Recovery Act team up to create equal opportunities for small businesses to participate in federal procurement.
+The Federal Government is required to set at least 23% of all contracting dollars exclusively for small businesses.

 What We Do